LI-SUJU/robotics2024/README.md

 # 2024 Robotics Final Project Color-Based Object Detection
+## Find a nicely formatted report !(here)[https://github.com/LI-SUJU/robotics2024/edit/main/README.md]

-## Team Ballobot: Shan Jiang Jiayi Wu Suju Li Pu Li Ruhao Han Abstract
+## Team Ballobot: Shan Jiang Jiayi Wu Suju Li Pu Li Ruhao Han

+## Abstract

 In this report, we present the development of an autonomous robotic system with object detection, spiral search, and obstacle avoidance.
 The system utilizes OpenCV for real-time image processing and Raspberry Pi for execution, focusing on colorbased object detection in the HSV color space.